 - c.
 EN ROUTE OPERATIONS.
 The area considered for en route VFR flight begins and ends outside the airport traffic pattern airspace area or Class B, C, and D airspace areas. - 1.
 A structure would have an adverse effect upon VFR air navigation if its height is greater than 499 feet above the surface at its site, and within 2 statute miles of any regularly used VFR route (see FIG 6-3-8). - 2.
-Evaluation of obstructions located within VFR routes must recognize that pilots may, and sometimes do, operate below the floor of controlled airspace during low ceilings and 1-mile flight visibility.
-When operating in these weather conditions and using pilotage navigation, these flights must remain within 1 mile of the identifiable landmark to maintain visual reference.
+Evaluation of obstructions located within VFR routes must recognize that pilots may, and sometimes do, operate below the floor of controlled airspace during low ceilings and 1 statute mile flight visibility.
+When operating in these weather conditions and using pilotage navigation, these flights must remain within 1 statute mile of the identifiable landmark to maintain visual reference.
 Even if made more conspicuous by the installation of high intensity white obstruction lights, a structure placed in this location could be a hazard to air navigation because after sighting it, the pilot may not have the opportunity to safely circumnavigate or overfly the structure. - 3.
-VFR DoD TRAINING ROUTES (VR) Operations on VRs provide DoD aircrews low altitude, high speed navigation and tactics training, and are a basic requirement for combat readiness (see FAA Order JO 7610.4, Special Operations).
-Surface structures have their greatest impact on VFR operations when ceiling and visibility conditions are at or near basic VFR minimums.
-Accordingly, the guidelines for a finding of substantial adverse effect on en route VFR operations are based on consideration for those operations conducted under Part 91 that permits flight clear of clouds with 1 mile flight visibility outside controlled airspace.
+VFR DoD TRAINING ROUTES (VR) Operations on VRs provide DoD aircrews with low altitude, high-speed navigation and tactics training, and are a basic requirement for combat readiness (see FAA Order JO 7610.14, Non-Sensitive Procedures and Requirements for Special Operations).
+Surface structures have their greatest impact on VFR operations are based on consideration for those operations conducted under 14 CFR part 91 that permits flight clear of clouds with 1 statute mile flight visibility outside controlled airspace.
 In contrast, flight along VRs can be conducted only when weather conditions equal or exceed 3,000 feet ceiling and 5 miles visibility.
-A proposed structure's location on a VR is not a basis for determining it to be a hazard to air navigation; however, in recognition of the DoD's requirement to conduct low altitude training, disseminate Part 77 notices and aeronautical study information to DoD representatives.
+A proposed structure's location on a VR is not a basis for determining it to be a hazard to air navigation; however, in recognition of the DoD's requirement to conduct low altitude training, disseminate 14 CFR part 77 notices and aeronautical study information to DoD representatives.
 Additionally, attempt to persuade the sponsor to lower or relocate a proposed structure that exceeds obstruction standards and has been identified by the DoD as detrimental to its training requirement.